Sprite-MD/chana-thai/README.md

 add side arrows to menu section so that users have alternate methods of menu traversal
 style the menu buttons to be more appealing
 add another row in about section so it isn't too small(?)
-adjust modal spacings and the arrows
+adjust modal arrows
-switch out pictures for actual restarant pics
+add div behind modal to allow click out switch out pictures for actual restarant pics